Elippsis007/glutonia_m1/README.md

 ### Known Bugs

 -  On some mobile devices the I was having issues with down-scaling from full screen to mobile where content was not formatting accordingly
--  A white space could be seen outside the background image accross all variations of sizes at the navigation and footer bars.
+-  A white space could be seen outside the background image across all variations of sizes at the navigation and footer bars.
 -  These bugs have since been fixed.

 ## Deployment